wangtt03/EduBlocks/README.md

 Welcome to the EduBlocks GitHub Repository!
 ===========================================

+## This is the BETA branch which is where all of the new features/bug fixes are worked on before going live online and get merged into master.

 About EduBlocks
 ---------------
 EduBlocks is a visual block based programming tool that helps teachers to introduce text based programming languages, like Python, to children at an earlier age via a drag and drop programming experience